Waiting Period After Foreclosure Of Time Share Property

 There is a mandatory waiting period of three years after the recorded date of the foreclosure, deed in lieu of foreclosure, or short sale in order to qualify for FHA Loans.

-- Home Buyers that cannot meet the mandatory three year waiting period after a housing event, The Gustan Cho Team at Loan Cabin Inc. has NON-QM Loans
+- Home Buyers that cannot meet the mandatory three-year waiting period after a housing event, Gustan Cho Associates has NON-QM Loans

 - NON-QM Loans have no waiting period after foreclosure, deed in lieu of foreclosure, short sale